The 14th Annual Claymore Award Hosted by Killer Nashville

 Entry fee is $40 per entry.

 If you’d also like feedback on your work from industry professionals, we offer critiques of the entire 50-page manuscript for an additional $100.
-Critiques are only available to paid entrants.
-Authors are welcome to resubmit new drafts of altered entries up until the deadline of April 1, 2020.
+(Please note Claymore Critiques will be assigned to be read and evaluated during the slow time following the annual conference – no Claymore critiques will be available before or at the annual conference.
+[Do not confuse 50-page Claymore Critiques with 10-page onsite Agent/Editor Critiques.])
+Critiques are only available to paid entrants at the time of submission to the awards program (you cannot sign up for critiques later).
+Authors are welcome to resubmit new drafts of altered entries up until the deadline of April 1, 2023.
 A separate charge will be assessed for each entry.
 Authors may submit more than one manuscript.
-All manuscripts are to be submitted as .doc or .docx files. and should be double-spaced with 12pt Times New Roman font and standard margins.
+All manuscripts are to be submitted as .pdf files. and should be double-spaced with 12pt Times New Roman font and standard margins.
 All submitted files should be named in the following format:

 Please do not include any contact information on the manuscript itself, as entries are judged blindly.
 You may include contact information on a cover page, should you choose to include one (cover pages are not required).

-Finalist manuscripts will be sent to a committee of professional editors and publicists they will select the Top 3 Finalists.
-The Top 3 Killer Nashville Claymore Award Winners will be announced at the annual Killer Nashville Awards Dinner during the Killer Nashville Conference.
+The winners in all categories, as well as the Top 3 Killer Nashville Claymore Award Winners (second-runner-up, first-runner-up, grand winner), will be announced at the annual Killer Nashville Awards Dinner during the Killer Nashville Conference.
 Attendance at the event is not required to win.
+Media is usually present at the Awards presentation.

 What Do I Win?

-Probably a traditional publishing contract with a Mystery Writers of America and/or International Thriller Writers-approved publisher.
-While we cannot guarantee that winners and finalists of this award will receive publication, dozens of winners & runners-up of the Claymore award have gone on to find great success in their careers and many of them attribute that success to this award.
+Probably a traditional publishing contract with a Mystery Writers of America and/or International Thriller Writers-approved publisher if the author has patience with the process.
+While we cannot guarantee that winners and finalists of this award will receive publication, most winners & runners-up of the Killer Nashville Claymore Award have gone on to find great success in their careers and many of them attribute that success to this award.
 But there’s more…

 Winnings are not transferable and must be redeemed in the year they are won.
-All entries remain eligible as long as they were not under contract at the time of submission.
+All entries remain eligible as long as they were not under contract at the time of submission (publication after submission does not disqualify entry).
 There are no refunds for any reason.

 “Winning the Claymore Award is not only a great honor, it also provides a terrific confidence boost for any author.
 Every writer seeks approval from his or her peers, and capturing the Claymore Award rings the bell of their approval.
 Definitely the highlight of my professional writing career.” —Tom Wallace, author of Gnosis